opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 Min-max normalization works as follows:

 1. OpenSearch runs both the `match` and `neural` queries.
-1. The pipeline normalizes each result set using a min-max technique (in this example, min-max scaling).
+1. The pipeline normalizes each result set using min-max scaling.
 1. Normalized scores are combined using a weighted average to produce the final score.

 In this example, the final document scores are calculated as: